DamienGulliver/HAL/README.md

 ### PC Requirements
 - Node.js 18.0 or higher
-- OpenAI API key
+- OpenAI API key (and credit on your billing account)
 - Microphone and speakers
 - For Windows: Sox audio processor
 - For Linux: ALSA development files

 ### Jetson Nano Requirements
-- JetPack 4.6 or higher
-- Python 3.8+
+- SD card flashed with QEngineering Deep Learning image
-- OpenAI API key
+- OpenAI API key (and credit on your billing account)
 - USB camera
 - Microphone and speakers